 Another common neighborly offense is destruction of property.
 Typically, destruction of property occurs when an individual purposely or recklessly damages the property of another without any reasonable basis or right to do so.
 In New Hampshire, destruction of property can be charged under various statutes, including criminal mischief under RSA 634:2.

-Some ways neighbors can commit destruction of property is by intentionally destroying the physical property of a neighbor, such as damaging, cutting, or removing vegetation and trees on the land of the neighbor; removing or damaging boundary fences on the land of the neighbor; or committing any offense to property known to be on the land of the neighbor, including buildings and dwellings.
+Some ways neighbors can commit destruction of property is by intentionally destroying the physical property of a neighbor.
+Examples include damaging, cutting, or removing vegetation and trees on the land of the neighbor; removing or damaging boundary fences on the land of the neighbor; or committing any offense to property known to be on the land of the neighbor, including buildings and dwellings.

 New Hampshire grants all property owners the right to peacefully use, develop, and enjoy their real estate.
 However, when a property owner’s use of their real estate interferes with the rights of surrounding property owners to use, develop, and enjoy their real estate, the behavior of the interfering neighbor can sometimes rise to the level of a legal nuisance.
 Under New Hampshire law, a private nuisance (as opposed to a public nuisance) that interferes with the rights of surrounding property owners can include unreasonable noise; unreasonable odor; or unreasonable use, among other actions.

-As we approach the season of mischief, make sure that your property rights are protected against these three top shenanigans.
-For more information, or if you are currently having problems with a mischievous neighbor, please contact Paul Alfano at firstname.lastname@example.org or (603) 226-1188.
+As we approach the season of mischief, make sure that you protect your property rights against these three top shenanigans.
+For more information, or if you are currently having problems with a mischievous neighbor, please contact Alfano Law Office at (603) 856-8411.
+You can also contact us here.